 The four steps of cleansing, toning, moisturizing and protecting aren’t difficult at all.
 They’re quick to do and provide such beneficial results that they should become a part of your daily beauty routine.

-Essential Body Pleasures is introducing our All Natural Facial Scrub this month.
+Essential Body Pleasures our beautiful All Natural Facial Scrub.
 This scrub contains Kaolin clay, oats, cornmeal, goat’s milk, flax seed, and Geranium essential oil.
 Kaolin clay draws impurities from the skin without removing natural oils while also stimulating circulation.
 The goat’s milk powder has lactic acid, which exfoliates while moisturizing.
 Geranium essential oil has antiseptic and astringent properties, and flax seed is rich in omega 3 fatty acids, which are critical to healthy skin.

 Pat White MSN PMh NP-BC